kebab-os/.github/profile/README.md

 ---

 # Hi, there 👋
 We are Kebab-OS, a dynamic and innovative tech organisation dedicated to crafting powerful and practical development tools and operating systems.
-Using Python as our primary language, we focus on building solutions that make life easier for developers, streamline workflows, and enhance productivity.
+We focus on building solutions that make life easier for developers, streamline workflows, and enhance productivity.
 From creating intuitive interfaces to optimizing performance, our tools are designed to meet the diverse needs of both novice and experienced programmers.
 Our goal is to empower the developer community by providing open-source, efficient, and user-friendly software that simplifies the development process and accelerates project delivery.

 # Our products
 At Kebab-OS, we have developed a range of innovative tools and systems that help developers work more efficiently and with greater flexibility:

+- **kebab-tools**: A robust, endpoint-based, command-line set of developer utilities built for developers who prefer to do everything in a terminal-based environment. kebab-tools offers powerful features, full compatability, and even supports use in browser to help less technical developers use kebab-tools as well.
+It’s perfect for simple and complex tasks, can be used as an api, or simply boosting productivity when working directly with the command line.
+[Open ◹](https://github.com/kebab-os/kebab-tools)

-- **Kebab-GUI**: A user-friendly, GUI-based windowing operating system designed to provide a seamless and intuitive interface for developers.
+- **kebab-gui**: A user-friendly, GUI-based windowing operating system designed to provide a seamless and intuitive interface for developers.
 Kebab-GUI aims to simplify the user experience, offering a clean, modern design and a responsive environment for both development and general use.
 Whether you're running applications or managing system resources, Kebab-GUI offers smooth navigation and enhanced functionality for a better user experience.
 [Open ◹](https://github.com/kebab-os/kebab-gui)

-- **Kebab-CLI**: A robust, command-line shell built for developers who prefer to work in a terminal-based environment.
-Kebab-CLI offers powerful features, customization options, and supports a wide range of commands to help developers interact with their systems more efficiently.
-It’s perfect for automating tasks, managing workflows, or simply boosting productivity when working directly with the command line.
-[Open ◹](https://github.com/kebab-os/kebab-cli)

 - **And more**: View our full list of kebab products on the [list repo](https://github.com/kebab-os/list).